 Scott Burris is Professor of Law and Public Health at Temple University, where he directs the Center for Public Health Law Research.
+He is also a Professor in Temple’s College of Public Health.
 His work focuses on how law influences public health, and what interventions can make laws and law enforcement practices healthier in their effects.
 He is the author of over 200 books, book chapters, articles and reports on issues including urban health, HIV/AIDS, research ethics, and the health effects of criminal law.
 His work has been supported by organizations including the Open Society Institute, the National Institutes of Health, the Bill and Melinda Gates Foundation, the UK Department for International Development, and the CDC.
 He has served as a consultant to numerous U.S. and international organizations including WHO, UNODC and UNDP.
-He is a founder of Legal Science, LLC, a private company dedicated to the social mission of improving access to legal information and the supporting the practice of policy surveillance.
+He was a founder of Legal Science, LLC, a private company dedicated to the social mission of improving access to legal information and the supporting the practice of policy surveillance.
 He has been a visiting scholar at RegNet at the Australian National University, and a Fulbright Fellow at the University of Cape Town Law School.
 In 2014, he was the recipient of the American Public Health Association (APHA) Law Section Lifetime Achievement Award, and was the 2018 recipient of the Jay Healey Health Law Professors award.
 Professor Burris is a graduate of Washington University in St. Louis (A.B.) and Yale Law School (J.D.).